Signs You are Enabling A Person to Be An Addict

 Below is a list of enabling behaviors and signs that you are helping someone stay addicted.

-• Putting the needs of the addict before the needs of the enabler.
+*Blaming others or situations other than the addict to make excuses for behaviors or actions.
+The enabler may accuse others that their actions have caused the addiction problem.
+All this is done to protect the addict from the consequences of their actions and drug abuse.*Putting the needs of the addict before the needs of the enabler.
 It is and always will be in the nature of some people to want to help someone in their times of need, but enabling takes this a bit too far.
 While the addict needs and wants for nothing, the enabler puts their own needs on the back burner.
-This is done out of love but can have devastating consequences to both the addict and enabler.
+This is done out of love but can have devastating consequences for both the addict and the enabler.

-• Ignoring the addict’s increasingly negative and dangerous behaviors.
-This can involve just about anything from denying that a problem even exists to just overlooking behavior changes and actions.
+*Ignoring the addict’s increasingly negative and dangerous behaviors.
+This can involve just about anything from denying that a problem even exists to overlooking behavior changes and actions.

-• Lying to friends or family, just to cover the reasons for the poor behavior or actions of the addict.
+*Lying to friends or family just to cover the reasons for the poor behavior or actions of the addict.
 An enabler will cover for the addict to keep the peace and to make sure that there is no confrontation that the addict has to deal with.

-All of these enabling signs can lead an enabler with the feeling of resentment towards the addict.
+All of these enabling signs can lead to an enabler with the feeling of resentment towards the addict.
 It is quite common to resent the addiction and the addict, all the while enabling the addiction to still have a hold on both lives.

 1-800-513-5423